Lil-002/Rock-Classification/README.md

 drive.mount('/content/drive')
 ```

-5. Ensure the dataset file is placed in the referenced `/data` directory or Google Drive path.
+5. Ensure the dataset file (Ali_New_Spreadsheet.xlsx) is placed in the referenced `/data` directory or Google Drive path.
 6. Execute notebooks in sequence:

 * `01_Data_Cleaning_and_EDA`